 Oh, and you might be wondering about the red lentils.
 They are my secret weapon!
 They add protein, body, and extra nutrition to the soup, but if you didn’t add them yourself, you wouldn’t even know they were there.
 Covert cooking!

 The creamy component of this soup comes from my all-time-favorite dairy alternative, cashew cream.
 A traditional recipe for corn chowder calls for 2 cups of heavy cream.
 YIKES!
 By replacing it with cashew cream, the calories per serving are reduced by 160 calories and 20 grams of fat.
 This version also has 4 additional grams of protein.
 All the indulgence, none of the guilt.
 Wow, that sounded like a bad diet pill commercial or something.
 Anyway, cashews rock my socks and I’m so thankful for whoever it was that discovered that raw cashews are so versatile.
 You have my undying gratitude, perfect stranger who I’ll never meet.

 Watch out for the pigtailed corn nibbling bandit.
 She’s a sneaky one.

 There you have it, friends.
 A perfectly simple and deceptively healthy corn chowder that warms your heart and your belly.
 If you make the smart decision to make this, please let me know here in the comments or tag #eatwithinyourmeans on Instagram.
 It makes me all giddy with joy.

 And with that, I bid you adieu, Summer.
 See you next year.

-- 5-6 ears of fresh corn kernels, or 6 cups frozen corn
+- 5-6 cups ears of fresh corn kernels or 6 frozen corn

 Pan-roasted corn kernels